Information for Faculty & Staff

 Research Guides

-The NECC Libraries offer research guides designed to help students find quality, relevant sources for a particular class or subject area.
-Librarians review, gather, and organize relevant research resources in a single place, so students have library resources at their fingertips.
-Because these guides are created by NECC librarians and relate directly to the curriculum, they are uniquely useful for our students.
-Guides can also be created for specific courses and general topic areas (for instance, we publish guides on topics such as using the NoodleTools citation helper).
+The NECC Libraries offer research guides to help students find quality, relevant sources for a particular class or subject area.
+Librarians review, gather, and organize relevant research resources in a single place so students have library resources at their fingertips.
+Because NECC librarians create these guides and relate directly to the curriculum, they are uniquely helpful for our students.
+Guides can also be made for specific courses and general topic areas (for instance, we publish guides on topics such as using the NoodleTools citation helper).

 The NECC Research Guides are indexed in Google and easily accessed from the library web page.
 If you are interested in having a guide created to complement your course or subject area, please get in touch with us.
 New guides are added regularly.